pcarrin2/otf2psf/README.md

 Generally, each listed Unicode sequence should be a single [grapheme cluster](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries).
 In particular, trying to use this system for ligatures is doomed to failure.

 When generating bitmaps, `otf2psf` must pick a "representative grapheme" to render from the input OTF font.
 For now, it selects the grapheme with the fewest codepoints.
 (So `U+00E9` with one codepoint beats `U+0065 U+0301` with two.)
 In case of a tie, the grapheme listed first is selected.
-I plan on making this behavior customizable in the future.

 ## Using the generated font